This is a multipart series on how anyone can do a complete overhaul of your pinball machine and make it work like new.

 The surface determines what you should and should not use to clean.
 Modern hard finishes almost never should use a highly abrasive cleaner like Magic Erasure or Novus 3.
 Generally, nothing more abrasive than Novus 2 should be used.

 Older finishes can have some surface damage.
 At times, it maybe possible to remove the lightest damage with a Magic Erasure.
 But that means much of the finish is being removed and it frequently needs to be replaced.
+If you use Magic Erasure and isopropyl alcohol, expect to have to apply a new clear coat later.

 A playfield can look filthy, but be easily cleaned.
 The playfield to the right may look like a lost cause, but a bit of Novus 2 and some elbow grease and it will look like new.